thezedt/mr500v1-openwrt/README.md

 > [!IMPORTANT]
 > I have used **only** the serial console method as described in the [MR600 commit message](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commitdiff;h=78110c3b5fce119d13cd45dadd33ca396c8ce197) to install OpenWrt on the MR500.
-> While a `factory` image exists, the MR600 does not have a device page yet so I cannot confirm if it is possible to install OpenWrt directly from the Tp-Link web interface.
-Perhaps [this discussion](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489?page=5) holds the answer.
+> While a `factory` image exists, the ~~MR600 does not have a device page yet so I cannot confirm if it is possible to install OpenWrt directly from the Tp-Link web interface~~ [MR600 device page](https://openwrt.org/toh/hwdata/tp-link/tp-link_archer_mr600_v2) links to the initramfs image for factory install, so it is probably not possible to install OpenWrt directly from the Tp-Link web interface.
+Perhaps [this discussion](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489?page=5) holds the complete answer.
-> If that is already supported, the same `factory` image may or may not work with MR500's OEM web interface to allow for firmware migration - this is something I did not test.
+> Even if that is already supported, the same `factory` image may or may not work with MR500's OEM web interface to allow for firmware migration.

 **1.** Start a TFTP server - [Tftpd64](https://pjo2.github.io/tftpd64/) will do just fine.